Sitting in salah: Manners of sitting or kneeling

+It is sunnah to bend the toes towards Qibla.

 Overview

 There can be two occasions of sitting in a regular raka'ah.
 One is after the first prostration and the other is after the second prostration, sometimes referred to as the tashahhud.

 The first two styles of kneeling are used alternatively by Muslims after the first prostration and during the first tashahhud.
 The third style of sitting is used during the final tashahhud while the index finger is pointed towards the qibla, which is the direction of Mecca.

 In the last raka’ah, the prayer is concluded in sitting position by saying the taslim or peace greeting first towards the right and then towards the left.

 Sayings

 The Tashahhud, a prayer containing the Islamic testimony of absolute monotheism and Muhammad's divine apostlehood/messengerhood, is recited.
 Among Sunnis, the prayer is also known as "at-Tahiyyat" by the incipit and includes affirmation of God as the sole object of all worship and supplications for the Prophet and all "righteous servants of God".

 In the Shia version, according to Ayatullah Sistani, is "Ash hadu an la ilaha illal lahu wahdahu la sharika lah, wa ash hadu anna Muhammadan 'Abduhu wa Rasuluh, Alla humma salli 'ala Muhammadin wa aleh Muhammad".
 And it will be sufficient if one recited the tashahhud this way: Ash hadu an la ilaha illal lahu was ash hadu anna Muhammadan Sallal lahu Alayhi Wa Aalihi Abduhu Wa rasuluh.